pminina01/readthedocs/AspNetRequest-layout-renderer.md

 * **form** - Form variable to be rendered.

 ##Remarks
-Use this layout renderer to insert the value of the specified parameter of the ASP.NET Request object
+Use this layout renderer to insert the value of the specified parameter of the ASP.NET Request object.
+This rendered requires the NLog.Exended.dll package.